inphobia/inphobia.github.io/content/_index.md

     - now with alternative tools
   - how not to flash optical drives
 - sas expander stuff:
-  - ~~-daisy chaining~~
+  - ~~daisy chaining~~
   - ~~firmware flashing~~
     - now with alternative tools
   - mixed drive use
-  - sas expander and towercase as disk enclosure
+  - sas expander and tower case as disk enclosure
   - 520byte drives and how they make windows storage commands hang
-  - hotplugging sata drives on sas controllers and the tiny risk on overvoltage
+  - hot plugging sata drives on sas controllers and the tiny risk on over voltage
 - and some words about
   - sata support in netapp shelves (or any shelf for that matter)
-  - ds244c: 2 ioms and disk led will not light up, 1 iom disk led will light up
+    - ds224c: 2 ioms and disk led will not light up, 1 iom disk led will light up
     - neither option finds the disk
     - perhaps multipath issue, sata has no multipath and seems always active on shelf
   - ses communication
   - out of band connector cable
   - stp (sata tunneling protocol)